autonity/docs.autonity.org/node-operators/install-aut/index.md

 ::: {.callout-note title="Note" collapse="false"}
 Client source code is versioned on a 3-digit `major.minor.patch` versioning scheme, and hosted and maintained in the public GitHub repo [autonity](https://github.com/autonity/autonity/).

 Before installing verify the correct Autonity Go Client release version to install for the network you are connecting to.
-See the [Networks](/networks/) pages [Bakerloo Testnet, Release](/networks/testnet-bakerloo/#release) and [Piccadilly Testnet, Release](/networks/testnet-piccadilly/#release) for the versions deployed.
+See the [Networks](/networks/) page and [Piccadilly Testnet, Release](/networks/testnet-piccadilly/#release) for the versions deployed.
 :::

 ## Requirements